joesanfilippo/food_delivery_churn/README.md

 Using those two values I calculated the profit for each threshold between 0% and 100% and found the max profit for my best model was 65%.
 This is the value I should use to evaluate whether or not a user will churn.

 ## Conclusions
-Overall, I am happy with the results of my model but would have liked to get more predicitive power out of it (my original goal was > 80%).
+Overall, I am happy with the results of my model but would have liked to get more predictive power out of it (my original goal was > 80%).
 The next step will be using this model to predict churn for new users in Company X so that they can target different cohorts with promotions to try and reduce the churn they have been seeing recently.

 ### Lessons Learned
 * Tuning models is hard!
 You can try to run several different options, change/add/remove features, and play with the hyperparameters only to see a 0.1 point increase.
+\

 ## Future Work
 For my next capstone, I would like to have this model run on a regular frequency and update / create predictions for each user.
 Then I could store those predictions in Company X's database so the marketing and business intelligence teams can query them on demand and make cohorts based off the churn probabilities.